kckhchen/minimalistic-bitwarden-backup/README.md

 ### Log File

 When the script runs, it creates a log file at `/tmp/bw_backup.log`.
-You can check the log here should anything goes wrong.
+You can check the log here should anything go wrong.
 You may also change the log file path in the `.env` file.

 ### Possibility of Full Automation